 In the summertime, the garden is at its peak of production.
-Tomatoes are usually the first crop to harvest, and it tends to come in all at once.
-My kids love to eat tomatoes just like that raw with no seasoning.
+Tomatoes are usually the first harvest crop, and they tend to come in all at once.
+My kids love to eat tomatoes just like that, raw with no seasoning.
 When I get a few that are ripening too fast and risk going bad, I make tomato soup, which my little one prefers to call liquid pizza.

 Simple and easy tomato soup

-To make this soup you want need many ingredient, it deliciousness lays in its simplicity.
-My ingredients come from my garden, which certainly gives the soup the freshest flavor.
+To make this soup, you won’t need many ingredients.
+Its deliciousness lies in its simplicity.
+My ingredients come from my garden, giving the soup the freshest flavor.
 Here is what you need:

 - Fully ripe tomatoes.
 You can use any color tomato, not just the red ones.